ooominds/OOOM_RSE/onboarding.md

 You can use a mixture of GUI and command line for your workflow... writing good software and following best practices should not be overcomplicated, but it takes practice and commitment (just like science right?).

+### Inductions
-- You will be required to attend a RSE workshop/induction in the next couple of weeks, make sure to check the project google calendar for the full details.
+You will be required to attend RSE workshops/inductions every now and then, make sure to check the project google calendar for the full details.

 | Induction                                                        | Facilitator  | Date     | Time|